xdmushui/partner-center-sdk/develop/partner-center-analytics.md

 ## <span id="Referral_Analytics"></span><span id="referral_analytics"></span><span id="REFERRAL_ANALYTICS"></span>Referral analytics

+> [!NOTE]
-CSP program membership is not required for referral analytics.
+> CSP program membership is not required to get referral analytics.

 The following scenario shows you how to use the Analytics API to retrieve all your Partner Center referral analytics information.